-In each case the most recent course web page is linked to.
+In each case the link below is to the web page for the most recent year that I taught it.
 Many of the courses have links to audio recordings of the lectures in WMA and also in MP3 format.
 Using them and the lecture presentation PDFs you can hear and see what was presented at each lecture.
 All that's missing is an animated stick figure of me brandishing a laser pointer.

-Note: Joe hopes to retire in September of 2017, so he will not teach the UW courses after that.
+Note: Joe will retire in October of 2017, so he will not teach the UW courses after that.

 |Courses formerly taught|